 The Fujifilm X-T20 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the X-T20 and the FZ82 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T20 and Panasonic Lumix DC-FZ82 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 It is notable that the X-T20 has a microphone port, which is missing on the FZ82.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the FZ82 are recent models that are part of the current product line-up.
-The FZ82 replaced the earlier Panasonic FZ72, while the X-T20 followed on from the Fujifilm X-T10.
+The FZ82 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Panasonic FZ82?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.